 Executing these two commands from the command line will show that, by default, LogViewPlus has only one port open:

 The port is listening on the loopback address - so it is only accessible to processes running on the local machine.
 The port number is random and will likely change with each application restart.

 This loopback port is used to run LogViewPlus in single instance mode.
 You can disable this listening port by allowing multiple application instances.
 This is done by deselecting the "Run only one application instance" checkbox in Application Settings:

 After making this change, you can save your settings and restart LogViewPlus.
-There should now be no ports in use:
+There will now be no ports in use:

 The only other time that you will see ports listed for LogViewPlus is if you have taken a user action which is obviously network related.
 For example, monitoring a remote datasource, registering, or checking for application updates.
 Note that LogViewPlus may check for application updates shortly after start up.
 This check can also be disabled in Application Settings.